venenux/venenux1/README.md

-# venenux repositories for older releases
+# venenux repositories of packages for older releases

-VenenuX repositories for first generation of modern computers, means this repository its for 32bit systems and older debians/venenux.
+VenenuX repositories for first generation of modern computers, means this repository its for 32bit systems and older Debian's/VenenuX's, mostly, Debian 4, Debian 5 and Debian 6.

-**Do you want more modern ones? theck http://venenux.github.io/venenux2/ repository for Debian 10/11/12!**
+**Do you want more modern ones? theck http://venenux.github.io/venenux2/ repository for Debian 7/8/9!**

 ## Supported Debians